Qiskit/qiskit-cpp/README.md

 $ make
 ```

+If you want to use [SQC C API](https://github.com/jhpc-quantum/SQC), follow the SQC documentation.

 ### Building Qiskit C++

 Qiskit C++ only has C++ header files.
 There is nothing to do to build the SDK.